nandhini-srinivasan/sales-insights-project/README.md

 I was tasked with performing data analysis using SQL and Power BI to track revenue growth, year-over-year (YOY) trends, and region-wise sales performance.

 🚀 Action & Skills Learned:

 To achieve this, I:

-Employed SQL queries to retrieve the necessary data and conducted high-level analysis.
+-Employed SQL queries to retrieve the necessary data and conducted high-level analysis.
-Connected the SQL database to Power BI, performed data cleaning, and executed ETL (Extract, Transform, Load) processes.
+-Connected the SQL database to Power BI, performed data cleaning, and executed ETL (Extract, Transform, Load) processes.
-Learned and applied DAX language for creating measures in Power BI.
+-Learned and applied DAX language for creating measures in Power BI.
-Developed an interactive Power BI dashboard with diverse visuals to display key metrics.
+-Developed an interactive Power BI dashboard with diverse visuals to display key metrics.

 💡 Result: